srinathsubbian/coding_task/README.md

 # Coding Task
 Sample of flutter application with Clean Architecture and MVVM.

-# In this article, we show you how MVVM with Flutter could look like.
+#  Clean Architecture with ViewModel .
 We’ll create a functional reactive ViewModel using Darts Stream API.

 # MVVM